Ciara’s Exes Future & Bow Wow Root Against Her Husband Russell Wilson At NFL Game

 Double trouble!
 Ciara’s exes Future and Bow Wow shockingly attended her husband Russell Wilson’s NFL game on Jan.
 14. While her hubby was playing for the Seattle Seahawks, her former flames were totally rooting for the Atlanta Falcons!

-Ciara‘s famous exes, Future, 33, and Bow Wow, 29, both decided to make a surprise appearance at her husband Russell Wilson‘s football game on Jan.
+Ciara‘s famous exes, Future, 33, and Bow Wow, 29, both made a surprise appearance at her husband Russell Wilson‘s football game on Jan.
 14. The singer’s beau, 28, who plays for the Seattle Seahawks, was facing off with the Atlanta Falcons for the highly anticipated playoff match.
-Both of her former flames would have gone unnoticed, however sports commentator Ryan Cameron shared a photo with the “Low Life” rapper on the sidelines.
-He took to Twitter with a candid snapshot alongside the caption, “Well well well look who’s here!”
+Both of her former flames would have gone unnoticed, however sports commentator Ryan Cameron shared a photo with the “Low Life” rapper on the sidelines alongside the caption, “Well well well look who’s here.”
+Of course, he wasn’t Ciara’s only ex in attendance!

 Ciara and Russell Wilson’s Wedding — Gorgeous Photos